-The DANUBE: Law and Economics Review seeks to publish original research papers that make a significant contribution to the fields of law and economics.
-Book reviews are also accepted for publication.
+The DANUBE: Law, Economics and Social Issues Review seeks to publish original research papers that make a significant contribution to the fields of law and economics as well as social issues and policy.

 - names, e-mail addresses and affiliations of all authors,